McGILL BIRD OBSERVATORY

 Ageing and sexing details:

 Primary coverts are somewhat broader and more rounded than on SY birds, but the distinction is slight.
-ASY birds also tend to have somewhat more pale brown edging along the primary coverts, but again this can be difficult to judge, and as a result many birds in spring should be aged AHY, unless they are particularly distinct.
+AHY/ASY birds also tend to have somewhat more pale brown edging along the primary coverts, but again this can be difficult to judge.
+Considering this and the potential for some HY birds to undergo a complete preformative molt, most should be called AHY unless they are have clear SY characteristics.

 RETURN TO AGE/SEX OVERVIEW